Building Small, Building Better

 Zoning regulations must change.
 One solution may be the use of form-based rules that use physical form rather than separation of uses as their organizing principle.
 In principle this allows more flexibility for what can be built on a property.
 Form-based codes are certainly not the only way to go.
 Yet our belief is that architects should always rethink default approaches – or at least consider doing so – as we are considering the future.

 The development industry still thinks that people want big.
 The norm is for developers to max out their lots.
 Yet, there is an increasing demand for smaller, better spaces.
-Single-person households are now thirty percent of the market and that number is expected to grow even more.
+Single-person households are now thirty percent of the market and experts expect that number to grow even more.
 Empty-nesters and young folk especially are looking to downsize.
 Big homes today are like the fake wood-clad station wagons of the sixties.
 Buyers are becoming increasingly aware that they will not hold their value.

 We believe in the MAYA principle, “Most Advanced Yet Acceptable.”
 The task is to push as hard as you can without losing your audience.
 Living in places that are too small can produce stress.
 Tiny houses are great for some but not for everyone.